 \subsection{About the computations}

-Let $X$ be a K3 surface with finite automorphism group and Néron-Severi lattice $L$ of rank $\rho>2$.
+Let $X$ be a K3 surface with finite automorphism group and N\'eron--Severi lattice $L$ of rank $\rho>2$.
 We did our search of $\cu$-curves on $X$ using an algorithm of Shimada \cite[Section 3]{Shimada} as described in \cite{Roulleau}.

-The inputs of that algorithm are the Gram matrix of a base of the Néron-Severi lattice, and an ample class.
-For each Néron-Severi lattice $L$ involved, we computed such an ample class $D$ as follows:\\ The lattices $L$ in this paper are mainly of the form
+The inputs of that algorithm are the Gram matrix of a basis of the N\'eron--Severi lattice and an ample class.
+For each N\'eron--Severi lattice $L$ involved, we computed such an ample class $D$ as follows.
+The lattices $L$ in this paper are mainly of the form

 where $K$ is a direct sum of ${\bf ADE}$ lattices.
-To obtain an ample divisor $D\in L$, we construct a divisor $D'\in L$ such that on a set of roots of $K$, which is also a base of $K$, the divisor $D'$ has positive intersection.
-Then we add a suitable multiple $a$ of a element $u$ in the $U[k]$ or $[m]$ part with positive square, so that one gets a divisor $D''=au+D'\in L$ with $D''^{2}>0$.
-We then check that the divisor $D''$ is ample by verifying that the negative definite orthogonal complement $D''^{\perp}$ does not contain roots i.e. elements $v$ such that $v^{2}=-2$ (if this is not the case then we augment the parameter $a$).
+To obtain an ample divisor $D\in L$, we construct a divisor $D'\in L$ such that on a set of roots of $K$ which is also a basis of $K$, the divisor $D'$ has positive intersection.
+Then we add a suitable multiple $a$ of an element $u$ in the $U[k]$- or $[m]$-part with positive square so that one gets a divisor $D''=au+D'\in L$ with $(D'')^{2}>0$.
+We then check that the divisor $D''$ is ample by verifying that the negative-definite orthogonal complement $D''^{\perp}$ does not contain roots, \textit{i.e.}, elements $v$ such that $v^{2}=-2$ (if this is not the case, then we increase the parameter $a$).
 Then, the transitivity of the action of the Weyl group

-($\Delta=\{\d\in L\,|\,\d^{2}=-2\}$) on the chambers of the positive cone (see \cite[Proposition 8.2.6]{Huybrechts}) allows us to choose $D=D''$ as an ample class for the K3 surfaces with lattice $L$.
+(with $\Delta=\{\d\in L\,|\,\d^{2}=-2\}$) on the chambers of the positive cone (see \cite[Proposition 8.2.6]{Huybrechts}) allows us to choose $D=D''$ as an ample class for the K3 surfaces with lattice $L$.

-In many cases, the first found ample divisor $D$ is such that $D^{2}$ is large.
+In many cases, the first-found ample divisor $D$ is such that $D^{2}$ is large.
 By computing the $\cu$-curves on the K3 surface and by using Shimada's algorithm in \cite{Roulleau}, we are able to find ample classes with smaller self-intersection.
-For each lattices, we give the ample class $D$ with the smallest $D^{2}$ we found.
+For each lattice, we give the ample class $D$ with the smallest $D^{2}$ we found.

-With that knowledge of an ample class $D$, one can run Shimada's algorithm for the computation of the (classes of) the $\cu$-curves $C$ on $X$ which have degree $CD$ less or equal to a fixed bound.
-We then use the test function in \cite{ACL} in order to check that we obtain the complete list of $\cu$-curves, which worked well (and confirmed in another way the already known cases by Nikulin), except for the cases:
+With that knowledge of an ample class $D$, one can run Shimada's algorithm for the computation of the (classes of) the $\cu$-curves $C$ on $X$ which have degree $C\cdot D$ less than or equal to a fixed bound.
+We then use the test function in \cite{ACL} to check that we obtain the complete list of $\cu$-curves, which worked well (and confirmed in another way the already known cases by Nikulin), except for the cases